VMFS Recovery™: saving scan results to speed up repeating disk scans

 Saving scan cache after scan is complete

-To do this you need to enable Developer mode by clicking "View->Preferences" to open options and press CTRL+E to open Developer tab.
+To do this you need to enable Developer mode by clicking "View->Preferences" to open options and press CTRL+E to open the Developer tab.
 Check "Developer mode".
-Now return to the disk list and right-click on the previously scanned disk and select the "Save Cache" option.
+Now return to the disk list right-click on the previously scanned disk and select the "Save Cache" option.

-Please note: should you expect any problems, it would be much better to set up a scan before scan rather than hoping it to be finished first.
+Please note: should you expect any problems, it would be much better to set up a scan before the scan rather than hoping it to be finished first.

 Additional logging and options

-You may also find useful a “Flush” option at the sections corresponding to processed file systems.
+You may also find useful a “Flush” option in the sections corresponding to processed file systems.
 It will write any new information immediately instead of storing it in the buffer.
-This reduces scan performance but valuable for bad block recognition or if there is some software crash to be fixed.
+This reduces scan performance but is valuable for bad block recognition or if there is some software crash to be fixed.

 Using previously stored scan cache

-Click “Yes” to process scan cache.
+Click “Yes” to process the scan cache.

 Cleaning the settings